Business Resources for Covid-19 Impacts

-Saco's Planning & Development Department is committed to helping our businesses during this unprecedented time.
+Saco's Economic Development Department is committed to helping our businesses during this unprecedented time.
 Below is a list of resources that may help your business and employees.
-Please contact Denise Clavette, Planning & Development Director or Jessa Berna, AICP, Economic Development Specialist with any questions.
+Please contact Denise Clavette, Economic Development Director or Jessa Berna, Economic Development Specialist with any questions.

 U.S. Small Business Administration (SBA)